 Riverside County is the 10th most populous county in the nation.
 With approximately 2.4 million residents, Riverside County is the 4th most populous county in California.

-The aging of the U.S. population is due to the increase in life expectancy and decrease in fertility; life expectancy at age 65 means that those who reach that age can expect to live an additional number of years.9 In 2019, older https://acl.gov/sites/default/files/Aging%20and%20Disability%20in%20America/2020ProfileOlderAmericans.Final.pdf.
+8 Administration for Community Living, 2020 Profile of Americans, May 2020, accessed October 2021, https://acl.gov/sites/default/files/Aging%20and%20Disability%20in%20America/2020ProfileOlderAmericans.Final.pdf.